-In our reinsurance segment where competition tends to be focused on availability, service, financial strength and increasingly price, we compete with major U.S. and non-U.S. reinsurers as well as reinsurance departments of numerous multi-line insurance organizations.
+In our reinsurance segment where competition tends to be focused on availability, service, financial strength and, increasingly, price, we compete with major U.S. and non-U.S. reinsurers as well as reinsurance departments of numerous multi-line insurance organizations.
+Our clients may also acquire reinsurance protection through capital market products such as catastrophe bonds and insurance loss warranties.
 We believe that we achieve a competitive advantage through our strong capital position, as well as our technical expertise that allows us to respond quickly to customer needs and provide quality and innovative underwriting solutions.
 In addition, our customers highly value our exemplary service (including excellent claims management, promptly paying valid claims) and financial strength ratings.